 From your Oxbridge mentor, issued by the programme, at the student's request.

 Publishing requires know-how.
 Our expert team will not only help you transition from high school to academic writing, we will also actively assist you in getting your work published.
 Our academic advisors actively maintain our database of publications so that we know how and where to best showcase your work.
 We will help you avoid predatory academic forums and support you as you publish your work in legitimate journals and conferences.

 For research involving human subjects, an ERC review is often required to ensure the experiment adheres to research ethics.
 CCIR's independently-run ERC is led by Dr Tom McClelland at the University of Cambridge.

 Every applicant for the 1-on-1 Mentorship Programme is automatically considered for our CCIR Scholarships based on merit.
-In the past 100% of admitted students for this program received some form of merit-based scholarship.

 Your own ideas and passions are where we begin.
 Every aspect of your 1-on-1 mentorship experience can be customized to meet your specific needs and interests.
 Our Academic Team will help you to design a bespoke research experience and to find the perfect mentor.

 Your course can start whenever you want, according to the schedule you need.
 Typically, mentorships run from 7-14 weeks and are focused on a single project — but everything can be customized to optimize your experience.